psi4/psi4/doc/sphinxman/source/prog_ways_to_add.rst

 In the early days when |PSIfour| was still primarily a C++ code, development was very cumbersome due to a lengthy build process.
 To expedite development, a plugin system was developed.
-This plugin machinery allows develpers to access the classes defined in the innards of |PSIfour|, with only the small plugin code requiring recompilation during development.
-The resulting lightweight code can be maintained and distributed independently of |PSIfour|, making this a good strategy for development, especially in cases where tighter integration of the new code with existing |PSIfour| machinery is required than that afforded by the Numpy based stratege outlined in the :ref:`sec:prog_psi4numpy` section.
+This plugin machinery allows developers to access the classes defined in the innards of |PSIfour|, with only the small plugin code requiring recompilation during development.
+The resulting lightweight code can be maintained and distributed independently of |PSIfour|, making this a good strategy for development, especially in cases where tighter integration of the new code with existing |PSIfour| machinery is required than that afforded by the Numpy based strategy outlined in the :ref:`sec:prog_psi4numpy` section.
 For details about how to write these plugins, see the :ref:`sec:plugins` section.